By Olubunmi Adeniyi

 While speaking at the event, Segun Ogunsanya, Chief Executive Officer of Airtel Nigeria set the ball rolling by noting that MNP will open a new vista for consumers in the telecoms market.

 “I am highly delighted that the day has come.
 It is a day we’ve waited for.
 MNP is an opportunity for everybody to move to the best network while retaining their numbers.
-MNP is a call for service providers to put their house in order”, the Airtel Nigeria CEO said at the event which attracting applause from the audience.
+MNP is a call for service providers to put their house in order”, the Airtel Nigeria CEO said at the event which attracted applause from the audience.

 “For the consumer, you are the bigger winner in this project because from today, there is no barrier to any network.
 If you value quality network, you know where to go to” Ogunsanya says noting that as the telecoms sector begins to witness a significant change, the regulator can now focus more on providing the enabling environment for operators to thrive in the country.